hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 If you decide to experiment *within* the general parameters of these guidelines (e.g. splitting your workshop across 4 half days and adding an asynchronous support tool for the intervening times), you may still consider your workshop to be a Carpentries-branded pilot workshop.
 Be sure to let us know via our feedback channels what variation you've tried and how it worked out!

-When considering alternatives or additions, it may be especially worthwhile to consult [Discourse](https://forum.carpentries.org/) in the planning phase, as other community-members may share their experiences with strategies that are beyond the scope of these recommendations.

 ## These recommendations will change!
 As time passes, don't forget to check back here each time you teach!
 We won't be updating minor points continuously, but where adjustments really seem to have an impact we will update our recommendations ASAP.
 We will also consider expanding the constraints of the pilot if other experimental formats report solid outcomes with reproducible methods.